qrvey/partner-portal/docs/special-features/internationalization/configuring-dynamic-labels.md

 Tokens appear in the UI like: <code>{{i18n.myTokenKey}}</code>
 Click in each field to change the “key” part of any token.
 If a similar token already exists, the system will suggest it and you can select any of the suggested tokens to reuse.

-One the **Label Internationalization** has been turned on, and keys have optionally been modified, remember to run (or re-run) the steps in sections 3-6 as described in the <a href="/docs/special-features/internationalization/step-by-step">Internationalization, Step By Step</a> article, to add the new keys to the Translation Spreadsheet, translate their value, and publish them for use at runtime.
+Once the **Label Internationalization** has been turned on, and keys have optionally been modified, remember to run (or re-run) the steps in sections 3-6 as described in the <a href="/docs/special-features/internationalization/step-by-step">Internationalization, Step By Step</a> article, to add the new keys to the Translation Spreadsheet, translate their value, and publish them for use at runtime.